Data-driven system analysis of nonlinear systems using polynomial approximation

-In Algorithm~\ref{SVP}, if $\tilde{\mu}+\epsilon_c$ is larger than the chosen critical risk $\bar{\mu}$, the envelope $E(f)$ does probably not contain the whole graph of $f$, and hence $M_{i,\alpha}$ must be increased.
-Since, in the subsequent sections, we assume for verifying system properties that the envelope $E(f)$ includes $G(f)$, $\tilde{\mu}+\epsilon_c$ also corresponds to the risk that the determined system properties actually does not hold. \begin{rmk}[Extensions of Algorithm~\ref{SVP}] Algorithm~\ref{SVP} can be adapted by a multidimensional bisection if equal $M_{i,\alpha}$ are too conservative.
-Furthermore, if the smoothness $k$ of $f$ is not known, then Algorithm~\ref{SVP} can be extended by an iteration over $k$.
-To this end, we perform Algorithm~\ref{SVP}, e.g., for linear approximation by setting $k=1$ and then increase $k$ until an envelope with small risk $\bar{\mu}$ is constructed.
-The algorithm can also be considered for various TPs in order to exploit envelope $E'(f)$. \end{rmk} \begin{rmk}[$M_{i,\alpha}$ as hyperparameter] If the maximal risk $\bar{\mu}$ is iteratively chosen smaller in Algorithm~\ref{SVP}, then $M_{i,\alpha}$ can be seen as hyperparameter.
-Indeed, hyperparameters for, e.g., Gaussian process regression are typically chosen such that the likelihood to observe the available data is maximized.
-Whereas, here $M_{i,\alpha}$ minimize the risk that an unseen sample is not contained in $E(f)$.
+In Algorithm~\ref{SVP}, if $\tilde{\mu}+\epsilon_c$ is larger than the chosen critical risk $\bar{\mu}$, then the envelope $E(f)$ does probably not contain the whole graph of $f$, and hence $M_{i,\alpha}$ must be increased.
+Since we assume for verifying system properties in the subsequent section that the envelope $E(f)$ includes $G(f)$, $\tilde{\mu}+\epsilon_c$ also corresponds to the risk that the determined system properties does not hold. \begin{rmk}[Extensions of Algorithm~\ref{SVP}] Algorithm~\ref{SVP} can be adapted by a multidimensional bisection if equal $M_{i,\alpha}$ are too conservative.
+Furthermore, if $k$ is not known, then Algorithm~\ref{SVP} can be extended by an iteration over $k$.
+To this end, we perform Algorithm~\ref{SVP}, e.g., for linear TP approximation by setting $k=1$ and then increase $k$ until an envelope with small risk $\bar{\mu}$ can still be constructed.
+The algorithm can also be considered for various TPs in order to exploit envelope $E'(f)$. \end{rmk} \begin{rmk}[$M_{i,\alpha}$ as hyperparameter] $M_{i,\alpha}$ can be seen as hyperparameter of the data-driven representation $E(f)$.
+Hyperparameters are typically chosen such that the likelihood to observe the available data is maximized.
+Similarly, here $M_{i,\alpha}$ minimize the risk that an unseen sample is not contained in $E(f)$.
 Moreover, hyperparameters are commonly validated using validation procedures \cite{MachineTS} (Section 4.2) similar to Algorithm~\ref{SVP}. \end{rmk}